 You can read more about The Organ Problem and plans for The Great Organ Fix further down this page.

 Events are being organised throughout the year to raise funds.
-We would love to welcome you to any of the following:
+We would love to welcome you to these:

 9th-10th June - Open Gardens